So, you’re spending three days in London. That’s brilliant.

 Palace of Westminster, Big Ben, and Westminster Bridge

-Walk around, and simply enjoy the architecture and the city buzz.
+Walk around the area, stroll over the bridge, and simply enjoy the architecture and the city buzz.

 London Eye

-The London Eye is likely the most expensive attraction you’ll encounter during your three days in London, but the views really are worth it.
+The London Eye is likely the most expensive attraction you’ll encounter during your 3 days in London, but the views really are worth it.
+Located next to the South Bank Centre, right on the edge of the River Thames, and opposite Covent Garden, the views are spectacular – you’ll most of London’s iconic skyline, including views across to Big Ben.

-One full rotation on the ferris wheel takes about 30 minutes, allowing ample time to spot all of London’s impressive landmarks and better acquaint yourself with the city.
+One full rotation takes about 30 minutes, allowing ample time to spot all ofย London’s impressive landmarks and better acquaint yourself with the city.
+Add this to your London itinerary!

 Buckingham Palace

-Buckingham Palace is the official London residence of the Queen, and it’s one of the few royal palaces still fully operating today.
-You can purchase tickets to tour the palace’s lavish staterooms and see its exquisite furnishings, sculptures, and paintings.
+Buckingham Palace is the official London royal residence of the Queen, and it’s one of the few royal palaces still fully operating today.
+You can purchase tickets to tour the lavish staterooms of the royal palace and see its exquisite furnishings, sculptures, and paintings.

-Before your visit, you should also check when the Changing of the Guard will occur, so you can witness this royal spectacle as well!
+Before your visit, you should alsoย check when the Changing of the Guard will occur, so you can witness thisย royal spectacleย as well.
+This is one of the best things to do during your 3-day London itinerary and is an iconic historical daily occurrence dating back centuries.

 Hyde Park or Green Park